bioinfoxh/phylogenetic-based_multi-omic_approach/README.md

 # phylogenetic-based_multi-omic_approach

 ## Prerequisite
 The codes for phylogenetic-based multi-omic approach are implemented in R and using the R packages mvSLOUCH and permute.
-Before running the codes, please install the R environment and the mvSLOUCH package first.
+Before running the codes, please install the R environment and the packages mvSLOUCH and permute first.
 We recommend to install them following the instructions of CRAN: https://cran.r-project.org/

 ## Implementation